Makhlouf secures UK pension on top of €286,800 Central Bank role

 He subsequently climbed the ranks of Her Majesty’s Revenue and Customs to head up its debt management and banking directorate, having also done a stint as principal private secretary to then chancellor of the exchequer Gordon Brown at the start of Tony Blair’s administration.

-In 2010 he joined the New Zealand Treasury, and was appointed chief executive and secretary the following year, before returning to Europe last year to take over as head of Central Bank of Ireland.
+In 2010, he joined the New Zealand treasury and was appointed chief executive and secretary the following year, before returning to Europe last year to take over as head of Central Bank.

 Direction